70 Scrum Master Theses

 The sixth set of the Scrum Master theses focuses on metrics:

-- The purpose of metrics, generally, is to understand a current situation better and gain insight on how it’s likely to change over time.
+- Generally, the purpose of metrics is to understand a current situation better and gain insight into how it’s likely to change over time.

 - A good metric is a leading indicator for a pattern, providing an opportunity to analyze the cause for change — and act appropriately in due course.